Battle of Golden Hill: Event

 On January 19, 1770, six weeks before the Boston Massacre, Isaac Sears and others tried to stop some soldiers from posting handbills at the Fly Market at the foot of Maiden Lane.
 Sears captured some of the soldiers and marched his captives towards the mayor's office, while the rest of the British soldiers ran to the barracks to sound the alarm.
 A crowd of townsfolk arrived along with a score of soldiers.
 The soldiers were surrounded and badly outnumbered.
 Fellow soldiers tried to rescue them but were ordered to their barracks.
 As they were being escorted to their barracks, they reached John Street between William Street and Pearl Street.
 This area was known as "Golden Hill", after a nearby wheat field.

 An officer then said, “Soldiers, draw your bayonets and cut your way through them."
-More soldiers arrived and a group of officers arrived to disperse the soldiers before the situation got totally out of hand.
+More soldiers arrived and a group of officers arrived to disperse the soldiers before the situation got completely out of hand.
 Several of the soldiers were badly bruised and one had a serious wound.
 Some of the townsfolk were wounded and according to some sources, there was one death, though this is disputed.